About the portrait

 In his portrait of Joseph Pease, Charles Napier Kennedy included a map showing Middlesbrough after the building of the Stockton and Darlington Railway.

 • Source and compare maps of your village, town or city from different decades or centuries.
-Your local archive my have maps of your area or you could search the map finder on the National Libraries of Scotland website which has map images of locations throughout the UK.
-You could also compare older map to a Google Street map of your area.
+Your local archive may have maps of your area or you could search the map finder on the National Libraries of Scotland website which has map images of locations throughout the UK.
+You could also compare an older map to a Google Street map of your area.

 • How has your place changed?
 What might have caused this change?

-Task students with having a go at map making.
+Task students with having a go at map-making.

 • They could map the area local to your school, adding in streets, buildings and other features.

-• Or they could map your school grounds adding buildings, the playground, drive, bike sheds and other features.
+• Or they could map your school grounds adding buildings, the playground, the drive, bike sheds and other features.

 Top tip!